International Community Services

 Mann Library, in cooperation with International Programs CALS, Cornell Center for Transnational Learning, and the Alliance for a Green Revolution in Africa (AGRA), has partnered with African universities to provide Ph.D. and MsC students in plant breeding with specialized reference and resource services.

-This service is currently offered at the Africa Centre for Crop Improvement (ACCI), University of KwaZulu-Natal, Pietermaritzburg; the West Africa Centre for Crop Improvement (WACCI), University of Ghana; and Makerere University.
+This service is currently, or has been, offered at the Africa Centre for Crop Improvement (ACCI), University of KwaZulu-Natal, Pietermaritzburg; the West Africa Centre for Crop Improvement (WACCI), University of Ghana; and Makerere University.
 This program is designed to supplement the University's existing library resources and to help students when they are in the field conducting research.

 For more information, or if you are a student within these programs and you need assistance, please contact Jim Morris-Knower at firstname.lastname@example.org.